 Stand with your heels hanging off a step.
 Pick up your left foot.
 Standing on your right leg only, lift your heel all the way up, then back down slowly.
 Repeat for 3 sets of 15 reps on each leg.

-Additionally, there are things you can do to condition your body before you start a day on the slopes.
+Additionally, there are things you can do to condition your body right before and during your day on the slopes:

 Warm up: Taking the extra few minutes to acclimate yourself by doing some light runs on an easy trail can put the body and mind in the right framework for the more difficult runs that lie ahead.
 Some light stretching can also be helpful to stimulate the muscles that will play an important role in skiing.

 Cool down: Stretching (preferably by maintaining a certain pose for 15-20 seconds at a time and repeating that for 3-5 repetitions) can loosen up the muscles and prepare them for the necessary recovery after skiing.